GarethAubrey/Project-1-Gareth-Aubrey/README.md

 </div>

+### GitHub Pages

-The website was deployed using GitHub (this creates a live version of the website), This achieved by -
+The website was deployed using GitHub pages (this creates a live version of the website), This achieved by -

 * Going to your GitHub repository and looking for the settings tab.
 * From the source drop-down menu you click on master branch.
 * After the master branch has been clicked a link was provided to the website.

-Click on the link below to see the finished website -
+### Forking the GitHub Repository

+Forking the repository means we are making a copy of the original repository on your page which allows you to make changes on the copy instead of making changes on the original, this is achieved by -

+* Log into your GitHub and select your repository that you wish to copy.
+* At the top of your repository find the fork button and click (this will fork your repository into your GitHub account)

+### Local Clone

+Cloning a repository means you are downloading the entire repository onto your computer, this allows you to work on your code locally, this is achieved by -

+*  Log into your GitHub and select your repository that you wish to clone.
+*  Under the repository name you can click "clone or download".
+*  Using the code button select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+*  Open GitBash on your computer and change the current working directory to the location where you want the cloned repository to be saved.
+*  Type "git clone" and then paste the URL copied earlier, press enter and your local clone should be created.
 <div align="center">

 ## Credits